Censkh/Needle/README.md

     goopus.fooService.procedure(6)
     ```

-These run in succesion will product:
+These run in succesion will produce:

 ```
 false
 true